robert-hh/Micropython-Editor/README.md

 **2.33** Scroll step is 1 for keyboard and 3 for mouse

-**2.34** Added a branch with character mode mark/cut/paste/delete.
+**2.34** Added a branch with character mode highlight/cut/paste/delete.
 Intended to be the new master

 **2.35** Change behaviour of the column position durign vertical moves, in that it tries to keep the position

 **2.36** Add the redo function, which restates changes undone by undo.

+**2.37** Entering text replaces an highlighted area.